halitdincer/halitdincer/README.md

 I'm Halit, a Software Engineer at Mark43 and a CS graduate from Toronto Metropolitan University.

-If you want, feel free to reach me out

 <!--
 **halitdincer/halitdincer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.